pablodecm/paper-inferno/paper/paper.md

 summary statistics can be used to perform robust and efficient classical or
-Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summary statistics in current scientific data analysis workflows.
+Bayesian inference from the observed data, so they can be readily applied in place of current classification-based or domain-motivated summaries in current scientific data analyses.

 # Method {#sec:method}